bjorn/raccoin/index.md

 Raccoin makes it easy to see the current state and the history of your crypto portfolio and to generate relevant reports for declaring capital gain income tax.
-It currently works in EUR using the FIFO method, but since it is [open source](https://github.com/bjorn/raccoin) anyone can extend it to suit their needs.
+It currently works in Euro using the [FIFO method](https://en.wikipedia.org/wiki/FIFO_and_LIFO_accounting), but since it is [open source](https://github.com/bjorn/raccoin) anyone can extend it to suit their needs.

 <div class="thumbnails">
 <img class="thumbnail" src="/screenshots/raccoin-welcome.png" alt="Welcome screen">